nol13/fuzzball.js/README.md

 ==========
 Easy to use and powerful fuzzy string matching.

-This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
+Mostly a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.

 Demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
-JSDoc generated API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.
+Auto-generated API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.

 # Contents
  * [Installation](#installation)